x32asm/garbage-audio-recorder/README.md

-# cpp-audio-recorder
+# garbage-audio-recorder
-Audio recorder that saves the audio from your microphone to a wave file in a user specified directory.
+Audio recorder made in c++ that saves the audio from your microphone to a wave file in a user specified directory.
 While recording, different effects can be applied to the audio.
 A recording can be started and stopped from anywhere on your computer; the command prompt window does not need to be in focus.

 Instructions: